 The symptoms of dog allergies tend to be expressed in the skin, licking paws and generalised itching are the classic symptoms of a case of atopic allergy

 There is a general consensus that dog allergies to food and ingredients such as wheat, beef and soya are responsible for a significant number of cases of skin allergies in dogs, but true skin allergies directly caused by food are actually quite uncommon.

 If you think your dog having allergies to food could be the problem then your first port of call is an elimination diet to find out which food it could be.

 Such as those caused by washing powders, house dust mites, harvest mites, grass and so on, are far more common than food allergies.
 Consider a contact allergy in dogs which have unusual patterns of allergies, such as redness only on the belly that has appeared just after their bed has been washed for example.

 The good news is that in most cases, the solution to itchy dog skin is simply a matter of ensuring your pet is getting the right nutritional balance, that includes treats too (not always easy with modern complete diets) coupled with effective parasite control.

 Over at My Itchy Dog we offer several nutritional supplements and remedies for dogs with allergies to help combat itching and scratching.

-For all over improved skin and coat condition YuMEGA Itchy Dog is good for soothing itchy and sensitive skin caused by atopy (pollens and grasses), or Proflax Skin & Coat which also revives a dull coat and helps to detox your dog's whole system.
-CSJ's Resist!
-Is a pure Echinacea supplement which works well to reduce the symptoms of dog allergies and aid your dog's recovery back to health.
+For all over improved skin and coat condition Proflax Skin & Coat is good for soothing itchy and sensitive skin caused by atopy (pollens and grasses).
+Proflax also revives a dull coat and helps to detox your dog's whole system, reducing the symptoms of dog allergies to aid your dog's recovery back to health.